-Pilgrims applying gold leaf to the Maha Muni Buddha Mandalay, Burma (Enlarge)
+Pilgrims applying gold leaf to the Maha Muni Buddha Mandalay, Myanmar (Burma) (Enlarge)

 Legends tell that Guatama Buddha once went to teach among the people of Dhannavati (now the northern Rakhine region of Burma/Myanmar).
 The king, Candra-suriya, requested that Guatama leave an image of himself for the benefit of the people.
 Buddha sat for a week of meditation under a Bodhi tree while Sakka, a king of the gods, created a life-like image of great beauty.
 Buddha was pleased with the image and decided to imbue it with his spiritual essence for a period of five thousand years.